What Vaccines Do I Need? Recommended Vaccines for Adults

 - Vaccines are as important to your overall health as diet and exercise.

 - Vaccination can mean the difference between life and death.

 - Vaccines won’t give you the disease they are designed to prevent.

 - Young and healthy people can get very sick, too.

 - When you get sick, your children, grandchildren, and parents are at risk, too.

 - Your family and coworkers need you.

-For all of these reasons, Women’s Care Florida strongly encourages you to speak with your OB/GYN about recommended immunizations with regard to your health history.
+For all of these reasons, Women’s Care strongly encourages you to speak with your OB/GYN about recommended immunizations with regard to your health history.
 Also, you may even be able to receive needed vaccinations at your next annual exam or scheduled visit.
-Find a Women’s Care Florida OB/GYN near you.
+Find a Women’s Care OB/GYN near you.

 To learn more about each of the vaccinations, visit our immunization page.